Ubisoft-potato/kubectl-java/README.md

 ## About The Project

-The kubectl java plugin aims to make you life easier while develop java application with k8s:
+The kubectl java plugin aims to make you life easier while developing java application with k8s:

-* find pods that running java application (👨🏻‍💻 working now)
+* find pods that running java application
+* jvm thread dump (👨🏻‍💻 working now)
 * export jvm debug port and do port-forward directly
 * more future...